vierstralab/footprint-tools/README.md

 # footprint-tools: *de novo* genomic footprint detection

-footprint-tools is a python module for *de novo* detection of genomic footprints from DNase I data.

-Footprint-tools detects footprints by simulating expected cleavage rates using a 6-mer DNase I cleavage preference model combined with density smoothing.
+footprint-tools is a python module for *de novo* detection of genomic footprints from DNase I data by simulating expected cleavage rates using a 6-mer DNase I cleavage preference model combined with density smoothing.
 Statistical significance of per-nucleotide cleavages are computed from a series emperically fit negative binomial distribution.